My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Specialty Dining Aboard the Majestic Princess

 My favorite part of cruising – and perhaps the most under-utilized – is specialty dining.
-I know that part of the appeal of cruises is the all-inclusive nature with a good price, but I don’t know of any other place in the world that you can enjoy a fantastic three- or four-course meal for just $29 at the calibre you’ll find aboard a Princess cruise.
+I know that part of the appeal of cruises is the all-inclusive nature with a good price, but I don’t know of any other place in the world where you can enjoy a fantastic three- or four-course meal for just $29 at the caliber you’ll find aboard a Princess cruise.
 There are three specialty dining options aboard the Majestic Princess: Bistro Sur La Mer, Crown Grill, and – my favorite – Harmony.

 Similar to my photos/descriptions of the dining rooms and casual dining options above, I keep my focus on the food at each of the specialty dining options aboard the Majestic Princess.
 I’ll describe each place but trust me that the food is what really matters!